Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (optional) `auto_pool` will create a compute pool on demand for the job as specified in the pool configuration.
 Note that storage resources required by Batch Shipyard may not be automatically cleaned up when using autopools.
+Note that the pool id prefix used for autopools is based on the `id` of the pool in the linked pool specification.
 Utilizing `jobs term` or `jobs del` without any jobid scoping will attempt to clean up storage resources.
 Otherwise, you will need to use `storage del` or `storage clear` to clean up storage resources manually.
     * (optional) `pool_lifetime` specifies the lifetime of the pool.
 Valid values are `job` and `job_schedule`. `job_schedule` is only valid if the `recurrence` property is also specified.
 The default is `job`.